jianhong/geomeTriD_documentation/README.md

-Function demo for trackViewer::loopBouquetPlot
+Function demo for geomeTriD
 ================
 Authors: Jianhong Ou[^1]<br/>
-Last modified: 2025-01-16
+Last modified: 2025-01-24

 ## Overview

-The `loopBouquetPlot` is a new method introduced by **trackViewer** package to visualize genomic interactions along with annotation for NGS dataset such as HiC, HiChIP, PLAC-seq, ChIA-PET, and HiCAR data.
+The `geomeTriD` is a Bioconductor package to visualize genomic interactions along with annotation for NGS dataset such as HiC, HiChIP, PLAC-seq, ChIA-PET, and HiCAR data.

 ### Pre-requisites